Friday, July 23, 2021

 Rock Climbers in Little Falls

-Our little group arrived at Ilion and got settled at the marina which is also a busy RV park.
+Our flotilla arrived at Ilion and got settled at the marina which is also a busy RV park.
 Both the dock and the park were nearly full.
-There is a little restaurant on site where you walk up and order your food at a window.
-We purchased our dinner and sat at a picnic table with Bob, Sue and Brian, enjoying a night out.
+A little restaurant was on site.
+We walked up to a window to order our food, then sat at a picnic table with Bob, Sue and Brian, enjoying a night out.

 Oldest Gunmakers in Ilion